CSCfi/csc-user-guide/docs/data/sensitive-data/sd-csc-project.md

 Once all the billing units for your CSC project have been used up, **your access to the SD Desktop service will be restricted**.
 This means that all virtual desktops currently running will automatically be paused, and you won't be able to access their content.
 However, **your data remains unaffected and will not be deleted**, even in cases where the total billing units reach zero or enter negative values.

 !!!
 Note
-    You will get a notification via email when your billing units have been consumed.
+    * You will get a notification via email when your billing units have been consumed.
+    * Please apply more billing units for your project in [MyCSC](https://my.csc.fi/login){ target="_blank" }.

 ## Billing unit calculator for estimating billing units consumption

-Billing unit calculator will help you to estimate how many BUs your CSC project will require.
-You can estimate SD Connect billing unit consumption by using Allas option in the calculator.
+Billing unit calculator will help you to estimate how many BUs your CSC project will require during one year.
+You can estimate SD Connect billing unit consumption by using **Allas** option in the calculator.

 <iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>